Jeremycouturier/NcorpiON/README.md

 	./ncorpion.sh number_of_images some_path

-This will run the simulation and create the images of the animation.
-The number of images depends on the duration of the simulation and the frequency of outputs chosen in the file ```src/parameters.h```.
-Then, once all images have been produced, assemble the animation with
+where the path ```some_path``` is the same as given in ```src/parameters.h``` This will run the simulation and create the images of the animation.
+The number of images depends on the length of the simulation and on the frequency of outputs chosen in the file ```src/parameters.h``` Then, once all images have been produced, assemble the animation with

 	cd some_path/gif && ./ncorpion_animation.sh